trawick/ct-httpd/src/proto1/README.md

 Proxy processing overview
 =========================

 The proxy indicates CT awareness in the ClientHello by including the signed\_certificate\_timestamp extension.
-It can recognize SCTs received in the ServerHello, in an extension in the server certificate, or on a stapled OCSP response.
+It can recognize SCTs received in the ServerHello, in an extension in the server certificate, or in a stapled OCSP response.

 On-line verification is attempted for each received SCT: